Argonne-National-Laboratory/neml/doc/sphinx/damage/modular.rst

 Overview
 --------

 This object implements the classical Hayhurst-Leckie-Rabotnov-Kachanov creep damage model [HL1977]_.
+Specifically, it exactly replicates Eq.
+2.6 in that paper, so that the implementation exactly replicates the analytic expressions in Eq.
+2.5.
 The damage update is given by

 .. math::